Guide to Common Law Damages Claims for Personal Injury

 If you have been injured in an accident that was either wholly or partly not your fault, you could have the legal right to make a common law claim for compensation.
 The Queensland legal system provides remedies for those who have suffered harm or loss due to the negligence of others or a wrongful act.

-What is a Common Law Damages Payout?
+What are Common Law Damages?

 How long does it take to settle a common law damages claim?

-Common Law Workers Compensation Claim
+Common Law Workers’ Compensation Claim

-Car Accident Common Law Claim
+Motor Car Accident Common Law Claim

-2. The other party failed their statutory duty.
+- The other party failed their statutory duty.

-3. Alternatively, there may have been a breach of another form of relationship (e.g. an employment contract).
+- Alternatively, there may have been a breach of another form of relationship (e.g. an employment contract).

-More about road accident claims >
+More about road accident claims

 Defining Common Law Claims